Intermittent Fasting vs Calorie Restriction

 During intermittent fasting, the noradrenalin rises, but the insulin drops, thus keeping the basal metabolism high.

 Hormonal adaptations are triggered on this eating pattern, which is not possible with calorie restriction.
 Moreover, it increases the growth hormones, so the muscle or lean mass is maintained.

-Here’s a list on some of the intermittent fasting benefits based on researches.
+Here’s a list on some intermittent fasting benefits based on research.

 1. Weight Loss

 Weight loss is the most popular intermittent fasting benefits.
 When you’re fasting, the body uses the stored fat in the body as a source of energy.
 The longer you fast, the more fat will be burned.
 Most people who try intermittent fasting aims to lose weight.

 Generally, intermittent fasting will help you lose weight as you try to eat fewer meals.

 Additionally, it boosts the body’s metabolic rate (increasing the calories out) and reduces the total food intake (reducing the intake calories)